Resources

 Rankine or R

-The absolute temperature scale related to Fahrenheit in the equivalent manner Kelvin is to Celsius.
-R = 1.8 x K, or also R = F + 459.67.
+An absolute temperature scale related to Fahrenheit the way Kelvin relates to Celsius: R = 1.8 × K, or R = F + 459.67.

 Reference Junction or Cold Junction

-Refers to the thermocouple junction that must be known in order to infer the temperature of the other or thermocouple measurement junction.
+The thermocouple junction whose temperature must be known to determine the temperature at the actual measurement junction.

 Reflectance

-The ratio of the radiant energy reflected from a surface to that incident on the surface.
+The ratio of radiant energy reflected off a surface to the energy that hit it in the first place.

 Reflected Energy Compensation